This app is meant to be used in three main ways:

 |Enter % Chance of a Secret Room:|

-GET SIMPLE QUEST SEED will give you a one-liner quest idea with no additional details.
+GET SIMPLE QUEST SEED will give you a quick one to four sentence quest idea.
 It's just an idea generator.

 GET TENSION BUILDER gives you a random generic event that can build tension in any adventure.
 It's things like bad news arriving from far away or losing an important item.